tonethar/IGME-330-Master/notes/web-audio-chapter-2.md

 ## III.
 Example Code

-- The last thing we want to take a look at from this chapter is *Scheduling Precise Rhythms* and the simple and widely known known drumkit pattern mentioned in the text
+- The last thing we want to take a look at from this chapter is *Scheduling Precise Rhythms* and the simple and widely known known drumkit pattern mentioned in the text.
+Here is our version of the code:

 ```html
 <!DOCTYPE html>